fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. Platform:

 Group 2 (case study 2): Arduino
-1. License:
+1. License: CC BY-SA
-2. Benefits:
+2. Benefits: You can use them on your own derived works, in part or completely, as long as you also adopt the same license.
-3. Platform:
+3. Platform: Cross-platform

-Group 3 (case study 3): The Turing Way
+Group 3 (case study 3): The Turing way
 1. License:
 2. Benefits:
 3. Platform: